 Two seals separated by a distance piece seal the gas in the cylinder and prevent contamination by the crankcase oil.
-The upper seal consists of pairs of segmented packing rings, while the lower seal utilizes a number of PTFE V-rings.
+The upper seal consists of pairs of segmented packing rings.
+The the lower seal utilizes a number of PTFE Vrings and an S3R segmented oil seal.

 Before starting work on the compressor, note the seal orientation indicated by the 6th digit of the Compressor ID # shown on the compressor's nameplate.
 Also note any tubing connections in the seal area.
-1/4" NPT ports are provided between each pair of seals to allow venting or pressurization of the seal areas.
+See section 'SEAL ARRANGEMENTS".